-BCRs.
+- i) the complaint procedures are specified in articles 8.3, 8.4, 9 and appendix 3 of the BCRs; - j) the mechanisms put in place within the group of undertakings for ensuring the monitoring of compliance with the binding corporate rules are detailed in article 14 and appendix 4 of the BCRs.
 Such mechanisms include data protection audits and methods for ensuring corrective actions to protect the rights of the data subject.
-The results of such monitoring are communicated to the person or the entity referred to in point (h) above and to the board of the controlling undertaking of the group of undertakings and are available upon request to the competent SA;

-- k) the mechanisms for reporting and recording changes to the rules and reporting those changes to the supervisory authorities are specified in article 7.3 of the BCRs; - the cooperation mechanism put in place with the SA to ensure compliance by any member of the group of undertakings is specified in article 6.6 of the BCRs.
-The obligation to make available to the SA the results of the monitoring of the measures referred to in point (j) above is specified in article 5.8 of the BCRs; - m) the mechanisms for reporting to the competent SA any legal requirements to which a member of the group of undertakings is subject in a third country which are likely to have a substantial adverse effect on the guarantees provided by the binding corporate rules are described in article 7.2 of the BCRs; - n) finally, article 5.7 of the BCRs provide for an appropriate data protection training to personnel having permanent or regular access to personal data. - 7.
-The EDPB issued opinion No 28/2023 on 28 November 2023 in accordance with Article 64(1) (f) of the GDPR.
+The results of such monitoring are communicated to the person or the entity referred to in point (h) above and to the board of the controlling undertaking of the group of undertakings and are available upon request to the competent supervisory authority; - k) the mechanisms for reporting and recording changes to the rules and reporting those changes to the supervisory authorities are specified in article 15 of the BCRs; - the cooperation mechanism put in place with the supervisory authority to ensure compliance by any member of the group of undertakings is specified in article 13.4 of the BCRs.
+The obligation to make available to the supervisory authority the results of the monitoring of the measures referred to in point (j) above is specified in article 14 of the BCRs; - m) the mechanisms for reporting, upon request, to the competent supervisory authority any legal requirements to which a member of the group of undertakings is subject in a third country which are likely to have a substantial adverse effect on the guarantees provided by the binding corporate rules are described in article 7 of the BCRs; - n) finally, provide for an appropriate data protection training to personnel having permanent or regular access to personal data (article 11 of the BCRs). - 7.
+The EDPB provided its opinion 01/2025 of 16 January 2025 in accordance with Article 64(1)(f) of the GDPR.
 The CNIL took utmost account of this opinion.